conancat/everest-kiki/README.md

 ## Using the CLI

 This project is a CLI application.
+There are 2 commands that you can use to interact with the application:

+* `kiki calculate`: Calculate costs for delivery of packages.
+* `kiki deliver`: Create an order and retrieve a delivery plan.

-After you start the application, you will be prompted to enter the order details.
+After you run either of the commands, you will be prompted to enter the order details.
+You can also run the command with the order details as command line arguments.
+See [Installing as a global CLI tool](#installing-as-a-global-cli-tool) for more details.

 The `id`, `weight` and `distance` arguments are required for each Package.
 The `offerCode` argument is optional.

-Note that you can also run the application with the order details as command line arguments.
-See [Installing as a global CLI tool](#installing-as-a-global-cli-tool) for more details.

 ```
-➜ kiki
+➜ kiki deliver

 🧹 Welcome to Kiki's Delivery Service! 🧹